mathe00/obsidian-plugin-python-bridge/README.md

 In this example, the script opens a **modal dialog** in Obsidian where the user can enter their name.
 After the user submits their input, a notification pops up displaying the entered text.

-Here’s an example of what the **modal** looks like:
+Here's an example of what the **modal** looks like:

 ![image](https://github.com/user-attachments/assets/bfdbc5b4-4838-47f0-af9b-c8bd46e534ff)
 ![image](https://github.com/user-attachments/assets/5947a81d-b414-4d38-95cf-60d9dba1677f)

-As you can see, it’s incredibly easy to set up and integrate into your Obsidian workflows.
+As you can see, it's incredibly easy to set up and integrate into your Obsidian workflows.

 <a id="script-settings-feature"></a>
 ### **Feature Highlight: Script-Specific Settings in Obsidian UI!** ⚙️